- Tattoos on fingers and hands can cost anywhere from $50 to $150, on average, depending on how many lines and details are added. (Source)

 7. The type of ink used

-Most tattoo artists will also consider your skin color when putting your finger tattoos on you.
+Most tattoo artists will also consider your skin color when putting finger tattoos on you.
 If you have fair skin, they might use white ink for contrast, while others will use black or blue depending on what suits the design best.

 However, if you’re a person of color, you might want to check if they can make the color suit your skin tone.
-You don’t want white or blue tattoos on your fingers as they will look faded and strange against your skin color.
+You don’t like white or blue tattoos on your fingers as they will look faded and strange against your skin color.

 8. Tattoo aftercare products

 After getting a finger tattoo done, it’s recommended to use some quality body balm with aloe vera and vitamin E for better care of your new art piece.
 These ingredients nourish the skin while soothing broken capillaries out there!
-Plus, it makes the lines look sharper- making your tattoo look more precise.
+Plus, it makes the lines look sharper- making your tattoo more precise.